kataras/iris/README.md

 My answer to this is clear in simple words so that anyone can understand; Did you really believed those unsubstantial things even if you could take some time off to read the source code?🤔

-Iris was the one of the top github trending projects written in Go Programming Language for the 2016 and the most trending web framework in the globe.
+Iris was one of the top github trending projects written in Go Programming Language for the 2016 and the most trending web framework in the globe.
 We couldn't even imagine that we will be the receiver of countless "[thank you for iris, finally a web framework I can work on](https://twitter.com/_mgale/status/818591490305761280)" comments from hundreds strangers around the globe!

 Please do research before reading and assimilate everything, those blog spots are not always telling the whole truth, they are not so innocent :)